najeal/wlink/readme.md

 > Tangible symlinks
-Wlink is based on wml project
+Wlink is based on wml project which is not maintained.
 Wlink listens to changes in some folder (using [Watchman](https://facebook.github.io/watchman/)) and copies changed files into another folder.

 ## Why?